MicrosoftDocs/visualstudio-docs/docs/debugger/debugger-tips-and-tricks.md

 ## Configure the data to show in the debugger

-For C#, Visual Basic, and C++/CLI code, you can tell the debugger what information to show using the [DebuggerDisplay](../debugger/using-the-debuggerdisplay-attribute.md) attribute.
+For C#, Visual Basic, and C++ (C++/CLI code only), you can tell the debugger what information to show using the [DebuggerDisplay](../debugger/using-the-debuggerdisplay-attribute.md) attribute.
 For C++ code, you can do the same using [Natvis visualizations](create-custom-views-of-native-objects.md).

 ## Change the execution flow